mavinii/BetterDay/README.md

 - [React Icons](https://react-icons.github.io/react-icons/icons?name=md) - is a library of icons for React.
 - [Axios](https://www.npmjs.com/package/axios) - helps us to make HTTP requests to our API using Node.
 - [Firebase](https://firebase.google.com/) - is a Backend as a Service (BaaS) developed by Firebase, Inc. in 2011, then acquired by Google in 2014.
+- [React-Toastify](https://www.npmjs.com/package/react-toastify) - toasts will be displayed once the user signs in, or out, create a card, and the AI generates a new card...

 ## 🚀 Back-end: